9. TCP/IP Programming

 Else

-' Start the listening service
+' we launch the listening service

 Dim threadEcoute As Thread = New Thread(New ThreadStart(AddressOf ecoute))